 In this series for Emerge, Indra will be exploring what is emerging in politics at this crucial moment in human history.
 This is part seven.
-Read parts one, two, three, four, five, six, seven and eight.
+Explore the rest of the series here.

 The stress and confusion on his face was palpable.
 Knowing him as she did, it was obvious he was crumbling inside as he rose to the pressure of the lads around him, already pissed with half an hour to go before kick-off.
 Please don’t, she thought, I won’t forgive you.
 Help me his eyes pleaded.

 Mum, you’re wrong about this.
 There’s no reason at all to think that women are any different from men.
 Especially when it comes to having babies.
 I’m all up for blokes getting pregnant if science helps them to do that.
 Let them do all that home-making stuff.
 Let them do all the emotional labour of being there for them, putting them first above any career, helping them become independent.
 I’ve got more important things to do.